openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 need to exist.
 The recommended approach for adding a new variable is:

-- Put the variable in the most generic set of defaults to which it applies: for example, if a given variable is applicable to all Debian-family OSes, put it in required_defaults_Debian.yml
+- Put the variable in the most generic set of defaults to which it applies: for example, if a given variable is applicable to all Debian-family operating systems, put it in required_defaults_Debian.yml

 - Variables specified in the more specific files will be used to override values in the more generic defaults files.